foobaz/lossypng/README.md

 The alternative Paeth algorithm requires an indexed color image and lossypng cannot convert direct color images to indexed color.
-To try the Paeth algorithm quantize these images with another program first, like pngquant or pngnq.
+To try the Paeth algorithm quantize these images with another program first, like pngnq or pngquant.

+The image files produced by lossypng can be compressed further with advanced DEFLATE compressors like advpng or pngout.

 ###Improvements
 For some applications, all transparent pixels in the image must remain fully